Mikheil Natroshvili: Capture in the North Caucasus

-Natroshvili was captured during the fighting in the North Caucasus around the area of Circassia in 1942 when the Wehrmacht being pushed back.
+Natroshvili was captured during the fighting in the North Caucasus around the area of Circassia in 1942 when the Wehrmacht was being pushed back.
 He was captured along with a huge mass of other soldiers, the Germans moved him from one Concentration camp to another.
 He was "recruited" to the side of the Nazis in the Georgievsky camps.
 He continued his military service in the Georgian battalion of the Wehrmacht called the Georgian Legion (1941–1945), which was mainly composed of ethnic Georgians.
 At first, the German troops achieved dizzying success, but after the defeat in the Battle of Stalingrad, in 1943, the Germans began a great retreat.
 Mikheil Natroshvili left with them first the Caucasus, then the Crimean peninsula and finally the borders of the Soviet Union located near the Ukrainian SSR.
 After that, he did not take part in hostilities.
 Together with some other Georgian soldiers, he was transferred to Vichy France, where he was assigned to the supply service of the German army.
 During the war, Mikhail was wounded once, and due to the second severe wound, he had to stay in the hospital for a long time.
 During the war, he traveled across Europe, in Central and West Europe while transporting supplies for the army.

 Arrest and imprisonment in the Gulag camps

-After the end of the war, most of the soldiers returned to their homes, but the Soviet authorities did not think so – "betrayal of the motherland" and service in the enemy's army had to be paid for by the former prisoners with heavy wages in the Far East.
 Natroshvili, on his way home, while crossing the Romania–Moldavian SSR border, instead of Kizig, he was arrested and convicted of "betrayal of the motherland" and taken to the borders of Japan.
 He was deported along with other Prisoners of war to Sakhalin Island, where he was forced to work at a Gulag camp in the gold mines.
-Mikheil returned home after seven years of being imprisoned.
-He had to overcome many obstacles to get his family back on its feet.
-He started writing memoirs after the Dissolution of the Soviet Union in 1991.
-Records showed that he wrote for a long time and thus slowly recalled his journey.
+Mikheil returned home after seven years of being imprisoned, having to overcome many obstacles to become financially secure for his family.
+He started writing his memoirs after the Dissolution of the Soviet Union in 1991.
+Records showed that he wrote for a long time and slowly recalled his journey.
 His memoirs are not written in proper literary Georgian.
-He writes everything about Kizikur Kilo, in these memoirs, not only the political and social events that happened before his eyes are preserved in the memory of one person, but also unique linguistic material is recorded here, which is a valuable source of the Kizikur dialect.
+He wrote everything about Kizikur Kilo, in these memoirs, not only the political and social events that happened before his eyes are preserved in the memory of one person, but also unique linguistic material is recorded here, which is a valuable source of the Kizikur dialect.